bartuakyurek/Spring-Decomposed-Skinning/README.md

 - **Dynamic Motion with a simple framework:** We implement simple Hookean spring forces directly on the rig bones with Position-Based Dynamics (PBD) to emulate secondary dynamics caused by the skeletal motion.
 - **No Tetrahedralization Required:** Unlike most physical simulation methods, we avoid computationally expensive tetrahedralization while still achieving realistic dynamics.
-- **Scalability:** We avoid any simulation on the surface vertices which allows us to scale higher resolution meshes just like the traditional skinning pipelines.
+- **Scalability:** We avoid any simulation on the surface vertices which allows us to scale to higher resolution meshes just like the traditional skinning pipelines.
 - **User-Controlled Dynamics:** Intuitive control over the global and local deformation dynamics is achieved by leveraging spring forces on primary bones and helper bones.

  > [!WARNING]